mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 #> 6 Upper Little Colorado
 ```

-In order to assign an attribute to a particular node or edge we can use the V and E (vertex and edge) calls in igraph.
-For example, in the following example, we will assign a region variable to each node in the network we created above using the V function to assign a vertex attribute.
-You simply type the name of the network object in the parenthesis after V and use the "$" atomic variable symbol to assign a name to the attribute that will be associated with that network object.
+In order to assign an attribute to a particular node or edge we can use the `V` and `E` (vertex and edge) calls in igraph.
+For example, in the following example, we will assign a region variable to each node in the network we created above using the `V` function to assign a vertex attribute.
+You simply type the name of the network object in the parenthesis after V and use the `$` atomic variable symbol to assign a name to the attribute that will be associated with that network object.

 ```r